vimc/montagu/Troubleshooting.md

 Running UAT configuration locally may be glitchy .
 Consider running the dev configuration instead.

-**I'm trying to run montagu on UAT or Science locally, and it's complaining about the api server name when setting up orderly.**
+**I'm trying to deploy montagu on UAT or Science locally, and it's complaining about the api server name when setting up orderly.**

 Try changing the instance_name setting in montagu-deploy.json on the VM to 'teamcity'.